rust-lang/cargo/src/doc/man/cargo-test.md

 By default the Rust test harness hides output from test execution to keep results readable.
-Test output can be recovered (e.g., for debugging) by passing `--nocapture` to the test binaries:
+Test output can be recovered (e.g., for debugging) by passing `--no-capture` to the test binaries:

-    cargo test -- --nocapture
+    cargo test -- --no-capture

 {{#options}}